circleci/circleci-docs/jekyll/_docs/google-cloud-test-lab.md

 1. **Set up gcloud**.
 Follow the instructions from [Using Cloud Test Lab from the Command Line](https://developers.google.com/cloud-test-lab/command-line) to create a Google Cloud project, request access to the Cloud Test Lab Beta program, and configure your local Google Cloud SDK environment.
-It's preinstalled on CircleCI, but you'll probably want to have it locally too.
+It's pre-installed on CircleCI, but you'll probably want to have it locally too.
 2. **Create a service account**.
 Using a service account causes gcloud to treat the user as a program, instead of treating the user as a person.
 This avoids checks for spam and prevents the account from being blocked or prompted for captchas.
 To create and activate a service account, follow the instructions for using the
 [gcloud auth activate-service-account command](https://cloud.google.com/sdk/gcloud/reference/auth/activate-service-account).
 3. **Enable required APIs**.
 After logging in using the service account: In the